 Skip the takeout and make a simple stir-fry meal at home.
 Stir-fry your beef strips then add your favorite vegetables, sauce and other ingredients, and you’ll have a delicious one-dish meal on the table in minutes.

-Skip the takeout — it's just as fast (and fresher) to cook this simple one-pot meal at home.
+Skip the takeout — it's just as fast (and fresher) to cook this simple one-pan meal at home.
 Stir-frying is best done with bite-sized pieces of food and lots of added flavors from aromatics (garlic, ginger, scallion) and Asian condiments (soy, hoisin, chili paste, etc.).

 Some recipes recommend cooking the beef completely before moving on to the next step, while others call for giving the beef a quick brown, then removing it from the pan, cooking the vegetables, and returning it to the pan to finish.
 You can quickly pull out a piece of beef to test for doneness.